katherine-benjamin/ph-knotted-proteins/README.md

 This repository is a companion to the paper:

-It contains the data analysed in the paper, as well as the code used to generate those data and to produce the accompanying figures.
+It contains the data analysed in the paper, as well as the Python code used to generate those data and to produce the accompanying figures.

+## Dependencies

+Almost all of the code in this repository depends on [Numpy](https://numpy.org) and [Pandas](https://pandas.pydata.org).

+Computing Wasserstein distances requires [GUDHI](https://gudhi.inria.fr).

+Computing Isomap embeddings requires [scikit-learn](https://scikit-learn.org/stable/).

+Generating almost all of the figures requires both [matplotlib](https://matplotlib.org) and [seaborn](https://seaborn.pydata.org).

 ## Pipeline